johnshields/GoodVibrations-MR-Game/workings/plan.md

 ## <u>Good Vibrations</u>
-* Voice Recognition Game
+* Mixed Reality Game that allows the user to control the game by using voice commands, keyboard, and mouse.
-* Dog Simulator
+* Main Character - Dog

 ### World
   * Park